kedro-org/kedro-community/kedro-training/docs/01_prerequisites.md

 ## Python

-Kedro supports Python 3.5, 3.6 and 3.7.
+Kedro supports Python 3.6, 3.7 and 3..
 We recommend using [Anaconda](https://www.anaconda.com/download) (Python 3.7 version) to install Python packages.
 However, if Anaconda is not preferred then this [tutorial](https://realpython.com/installing-python/) can help you with installation and setup.

-### Text editors & IDEs
+### Text editors and IDEs
 Text editors are tools with powerful features designed to optimize writing code.
 There are many text editors that you can choose from.
 Here are some we recommend:

 - [PyCharm](https://www.jetbrains.com/pycharm/download/)